 For Mental Health resources see: Mental Health

-Professionalism Policy:

-Offer specifics about your policy on professionalism or late arrivals.

-Include a statement on diversity, equity, and inclusion here

-Provide a statement on Tolerance and civility

-Expectations for Student Research:

-Students are expected to conduct themselves in accordance with the policies and procedures outlined in their Responsible Conduct of Research (RCR) training, given at orientation.

-Academic Conduct Policy:

-Offer specifics about your policy on cheating or plagiarism.
-You may wish to refer to the student handbook, which governs all student behavior even when specifics are not mentioned in a syllabus.

-Commercialized Lecture Notes: Commercialization of lecture notes and university-provided course materials is [permitted or not permitted] in this course.
-Note: The Code of Teaching Responsibility requires instructors who permit students to commercialize their class lecture notes to include a statement in their course syllabi that gives such permission.
-Absent such permission, students may not do so.
+Commercialized Lecture Notes: Commercialization of lecture notes and university-provided course materials is not permitted in this course.

 Student Rights and Responsibilities:

 Students have a range of support and information options available to them to discuss actions or activities related to their academic, personal or professional lives at MSU.
 These rights and resources are detailed on the ombudsperson’s website.